calculix/pygccx/readme.md

 - Tools for calculate invariant stresses (Mises, Principals, etc)
 - Tools for transformation of coordinates, vectors or tensors between coordinate systems
+- Tool for generating preloaded bolts consisting of solid elements and tools for postprocessing of section forces and moments

 # Planned capabilities of Pygccx:
 - Support of all CCX keywords for static analysis